ramyabala221190/NodeExpressMicroservice-II/README.md

 # Environment files:

-We are using local.env for local running, dev.env for dev docker container and prod.env for prod docker container common.env defines variables common to both dev and prod docker containers.
+We are using local.env for local running without docker. docker/environments/dev.env for dev docker container and docker/environments/prod.env for prod docker container docker/environments/common.env defines variables common to both dev and prod docker containers.

+We are also using docker/environments/local.env when running locally using docker.
+This provides additional info like docker tag, dockerhub username etc. Based on whether environment is dev/prod, the dev.env/ prod.env will be used in the override file.

 # connecting to mongodb